You’ve found my website and you think you might like to work with me

 - Is there anyone else that you’d like to participate with you in therapy?

 I will be warmly attentive to your responses and will ask clarifying questions about anything that I want to understand further.
 My goal will be to help you feel welcome, comfortable and at ease.
-It is very likely that I will offer you a cup of tea every time that we meet.
-You are not obligated to drink tea.
+I will offer you a cup of tea every time that we meet.
+You are not obliged to drink tea.

-On occasion I might ask for permission to contact previous health providers, to learn about your past treatment.
+On occasion I might ask for permission to contact previous or current alternate health providers, to learn about your treatment.
 It is your choice whether you allow me to contact your health providers.
 If you decide to allow me to speak to them, I will invite you to sign a consent form that gives me permission to do so.

 The first session is also a time for you to ask questions about me too.
 Here are a list of possible topics you might like to ask me about: